Captain Judy’s Corner: The Importance of Visas for Pilots

 Are visas required for all countries?

 Visas are a critical requirement for pilots to enter a country, even for a guest of a Prince.
+Special clearance was required as a security measure.
 During my world flight, most visas were either a tourist visa or special visa.
 Governments typically issue tourist visas, which are generally issued for a short stay and often include specific requirements while in the country.
 Another example of a special tourist visa would be my flight into Cuba.
 Cuba granted a tourist card listing prohibited areas for visitors.

 Do visas guarantee entry into a country?